 We’ve continued to monitor both the use rates and power levels of runes across the system and we think there are some good, targeted changes we can make to the system.
 Most obviously, we feel the Inspiration tree’s identity has been fairly unclear, and we’d like to broaden its keystone use cases.
-During the League of Legends Preseason 2022 you can expect:
+During the LoL Preseason 2022 you can expect:

 Reworked Inspiration keystones

 Secondary rune balance adjustments

 Champion bounties act as a way to even out the game by getting extra gold from killing enemy champions that have gained a lead.
 They’ve been around for a while and have been successful, so we don’t plan on making changes to them.
 But we think we can give you additional ways to get back into a game when the going gets tough… Namely in the form of Objective Bounties.
 The goal of these are to: